LegitDongo/Pokemon-Go-Mailer/README.md

 According to https://github.com/googlemaps/google-maps-services-js you can get the javascript Google Maps API by using `npm install @google/maps` but I've never got that to work.
 So instead, I just use `npm install https://github.com/googlemaps/google-maps-services-js`

-The program assumes that it is running in the root of the pokemon go maps project.
-To change this, change references appropriately.

 The email that is going to be sending emails probably needs to have the "Allow Less Secure Apps to Access" setting on.
 Read more here: https://support.google.com/accounts/answer/6010255?hl=en